Upgrading from 6.x

 React Native Tab View now has a new API to specify various options

-The API for the TabBar
+The API for the TabView

 component in react-native-tab-view

 has been revamped.
-Previously, it took the following props:
+Previously, the TabBar

 getLabelText